kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 ## Winner: Pocket Casts

-I love Castro and its inbox model, but the Watch playback bug and lack of an iPad app put it just behind Pocket Casts.
+I love Castro and its inbox model.
+However, the Watch playback bug and lack of an iPad app put it just behind Pocket Casts.
 Pocket Casts' UI is iffy, but that Watch app is rock solid.